 Halloween for Older Spooks

-There are also scarier events that youth and older children might enjoy, while others won’t.
+There are also scarier events that some youth and older children might enjoy, while others won’t.

 Haunted house-style attractions that usually take place at this time of year include the Haunted Corn Mazes in Abbotsford, Brinkworth Dungeon in Langley and Reaper’s Maze of Terror in Chilliwack.
 They are all amazing, but also fairly hard core.
 As a result, they are recommended primarily for older youth and young adults, although some older (and braver) children also attend.